DBRetina/DBRetina/docs/docs/usage/dbretina_setcov.md

 This parameter specifies the Ochiai similarity threshold for deduplication.
 The default value is 100% which means no items loss and deduplicate only identical groups.

-<span class="cmd"> --community FLOAT RANGE   community detection similarity cutoff  [default: 30; 0<=x<=100] </span>
+<span class="cmd"> --community FLOAT RANGE   [currently no effect] community detection runs at the --modularity cutoff  [default: 30; 0<=x<=100] </span>

-This parameter specifies the Ochiai similarity threshold for community detection.
-The default value is 30%.
+This option currently has **no effect**: the internal community detection (used to compute the Cluster Specificity Index) runs on the Ochiai metric at the `--modularity` containment cutoff, not at this value.
+It is retained for backward compatibility.

 <span class="cmd"> --stop-cov FLOAT RANGE    stop when items covered by %  [0<=x<=100] </span>